PhilipWinchester/PhilipWinchester.github.io/_posts/2019-06-05-making-the-middle-count.md

 </table>
 </div>

 Perhaps this suggests that my middle men are an area where we can improve my squad.
 If we were to change Wilson for Chicharito, we score 980.3 and fall within the top 0.3% instead.
-The strongest combination is shows in the table below.
+The strongest combination is shown in the table below.

 <div>
 <table>